 While you may be thinking your dog needs an extra layer during winter to protect them from the cold, this should be an extra layer of clothing, not fat.
-If your dog is less active during the winter months, they’re burning less calories and their total daily caloric needs will be less.
+If your dog is less active during the winter months, they’re burning fewer calories and their total daily caloric needs will be less.
 Adjust food quantities accordingly to maintain their ideal body shape and avoid unnecessary winter weight gain.

 4. Watch for Frostbite

-Frostbite can be a serious problem for dogs exposed to low temperatures for extended periods of time.
+Frostbite can be a serious problem for dogs exposed to low temperatures for extended periods.
 Frostbite occurs when a dog’s body gets cold and begins to pull blood from the extremities to the center of the body to keep the vital organs warm.
 This means your pup’s ears, paws and tail are especially susceptible – they can get so cold without proper blood flow that ice crystals form on the tissue and damage it.
 While sled dogs and working dogs are most at risk, it’s always smart to be aware of the risk.
-Frostbitten skin will eventually turn black, but it’s important to watch for early warning signs such as pale or grey skin, hard, cold and waxy skin, or blistering.
+Frostbitten skin will eventually turn black, but it’s important to watch for early warning signs such as pale or grey skin, hard, cold, and waxy skin, or blistering.

 5. Avoid Antifreeze

 With winter frost comes antifreeze.
 Antifreeze is a deadly poison that, unfortunately, dogs find delicious.
 The active ingredient is ethylene glycol, a sweet syrupy liquid that has a tempting aroma and sugary flavor.
 This is a recipe for disaster, as even a small amount of antifreeze leads to acute kidney failure in dogs.
-The most common hazard for antifreeze poisoning in animals is when it drips from a car radiator into a puddle on the ground, so if you use antifreeze in your car be sure to keep all animals away from the garage or driveway, and clean up any accidental spills.
+The most common hazard for antifreeze poisoning in animals is when it drips from a car radiator into a puddle on the ground, so if you use antifreeze in your car be sure to keep all animals away from the garage or driveway and clean up any accidental spills.
 Also be wary of letting your pup near other parked cars on walks, just in case.
-Since ethylene glycol is an alcohol, early signs of antifreeze poisoning resemble drunkenness.
+Since ethylene glycol is alcohol, early signs of antifreeze poisoning resemble drunkenness.
 If you notice your dog acting “drunk” or convulsing, call a vet immediately.

 6. Find Salting Solutions

 While winter salt on city sidewalks is certainly a convenient solution for us humans, the types of salt used to melt ice and snow and keep it from refreezing are somewhat harsh for our four-legged friends.
 These salts – typically calcium or sodium chloride – can irritate the pads of your dog’s feet and are toxic if ingested.
-Be sure to rinse or wipe your pup’s paws after walks around the neighborhood to soothe their feet and ensure they don’t lick it off.
+Be sure to rinse or wipe your pup’s paws after walks around the neighborhood to soothe their feet and ensure they don’t lick them off.
 If your dog shows signs of discomfort when walking on frozen or salted surfaces, consider outfitting them with dog booties to protect their paws.